-A comprehensive, full-body evaluation should be performed in patients suspected of having AS due to the pervasive nature of the disease and susceptibility to multi-organ system involvement.
+A comprehensive, full-body evaluation should be performed in patients suspected of having ankylosing spondylitis (AS) due to the pervasive nature of the disease and susceptibility to multi-organ system involvement.
 Almost all patients will complain of back pain to some degree.
 The characteristic type of back pain in AS is "inflammatory" in nature.
 Inflammatory back pain typically exhibits at least four of the five following characteristics: age of onset less than 40 years, insidious onset, improvement with exercise, no improvement with rest, and pain at night with an improvement upon arising.
 Spinal stiffness, immobility, and postural changes, especially hyperkyphosis, are also commonly seen.
 History and physical exam should address all systems, as AS can have several axial and peripheral musculoskeletal manifestations, as well as extra-articular features.
-A detailed medical history should be obtained to rule in/out any correlated conditions (e.g., psoriasis, IBD, uveitis, among others).
+A detailed medical history should be obtained to rule in/out any correlated conditions (e.g., psoriasis, inflammatory bowel disease, uveitis, among others).

-- 0: Normal SI joint width, sharp joint margins
+0: Normal SI joint width, sharp joint margins

-- II: Sclerosis, some erosions
+II: Sclerosis, some erosions

-- III: Severe erosions, pseudo dilation of the joint space, partial ankylosis
+III: Severe erosions, pseudo dilation of the joint space, partial ankylosis

 IV: Complete ankylosis

 In the first few years of AS, plain radiographic changes in the SI joints can be very subtle, but within the first decade will usually become more obvious.
 Subchondral erosions, sclerosis, and joint fusion are the most obvious abnormalities, and these radiographic changes are typically symmetric.

 A series of plain radiographic changes characteristic of AS can progressively develop over the course of the disease.
 An early sign is "squaring" of the vertebral bodies, best seen on lateral x-ray.
 This is seen as a loss of normal concavity of the anterior and posterior borders of the vertebral body due to inflammation and bone deposition.
-Romanus lesions, or the "shiny corner sign," can also be seen on this radiographic view in early stages.
+Romanus lesions, or the "shiny corner sign," can also be seen on this radiographic view in the early stages.
 These lesions are characterized by small erosions and reactive sclerosis at the corners of the vertebral bodies.
 Late-stage findings include ankylosis (fusion) of the facet joints of the spine, syndesmophytes, and calcification of the anterior longitudinal ligament, supraspinous ligaments, and interspinous ligaments.
 This calcification may be seen on imaging as the "dagger sign," which is represented as a single radiodense line running vertically down the spine on frontal radiographs.
 The classic radiographic finding in late-stage AS is the "bamboo spine sign," which refers to the vertebral body fusion by syndesmophytes.
-A bamboo spine typically involves the thoracolumbar and/or lumbosacral junctions.
+A bamboo spine typically involves the thoracolumbar or lumbosacral junctions.
 It is this fusion of the spine that predisposes the patient to progressive back stiffness.

-While plain radiography is the first-line imaging modality in AS, MRI may be needed to reveal more subtle abnormalities such as fatty changes and/or inflammatory changes.
+While plain radiography is the first-line imaging modality in AS, MRI may be needed to reveal more subtle abnormalities such as fatty changes or inflammatory changes.
 Active SI joint inflammatory lesions appear as bone marrow edema (BME) on short tau inversion recovery (STIR) and T2-weighted images with fat suppression.
 It should be noted that the presence of BME on MRI can also be seen in up to 23% of patients with mechanical back pain and 7% of healthy people.

 Treatment / Management

 Treatment goals should focus on relieving pain and stiffness, maintaining axial spine motion and functional ability, and preventing spinal complications.
 Non-pharmacologic interventions should include regular exercise, postural training, and physical therapy.
 First-line medication therapy is with long-term, daily non-steroidal anti-inflammatory drugs (NSAIDs).
 Should NSAIDs not provide adequate relief, they can be combined with or substituted for tumor necrosis factor inhibitors (TNF-Is) such as adalimumab, infliximab, or etanercept.
-Response to NSAIDs should be assessed 4 to 6 weeks after initiation and 12 weeks following initiation of TNF-Is.
+Response to NSAIDs should be assessed four to six weeks after initiation and twelve weeks following initiation of TNF-Is.
 Systemic glucocorticoids are not recommended, but local steroid injections may be considered.
-Specialist referrals may be warranted based on the patient's clinical picture, potential complications, and/or extra-articular manifestations of the disease.
+Specialist referrals may be warranted based on the patient's clinical picture, potential complications, and extra-articular manifestations of the disease.
 Rheumatologists may assist in a formal diagnosis, management, and monitoring, while dermatologists, ophthalmologists, and gastroenterologists may assist with associated non-musculoskeletal features of AS.